PawanBishnoi9383/digit_exchange/README.md

 # digit_exchange
 A Easy To Use JS Library To Convert Your Amount Digits To Text In Indian Currency Units.
-For Example 987654321 Gives Ninety Eight Crore Seventy Six Lakh Fifty Four Thousand Three Hundred Twenty One
+For Example 987654321 Gives Ninety Eight Crore Seventy Six Lakh Fifty Four Thousand Three Hundred Twenty One.

+## Note
+- Float Amount Will Converted In Integers
+- Negative Amount Results In General String i.e -123 to One Hundred Three
+- Amount Upto 11 Digits Converted To String
+- Coversion Process Uses Only Indian Currency Units.

 ## Installation